 |Access/Security||Authentication Type||Authentication will be based on your current setup||Confluence Cloud protects your data with encryption in transit and at rest and provides administrative controls to enforce organization-wide protection such as SAML SSO, enforced 2FA, and SCIM.
 (Click the link to understand how Atlassian helps with security and encryption angles in Confluence Cloud)|

 Field macros are called directly on a page.

-Field macros are called after calling Field Group macro on a page.
-You build the structure of the page inside this macro by choosing the Field macros from the left side panel and drop down to the Editing area
+Field macros are called after adding a Field Group macro on a page.
+You build the structure of the page inside this macro by choosing the Field macros from the left-hand panel and drag-and-dropping them down to the Editing area